itc-interns/logmon/readme.md

     pip install pipenv

-Create a virtual environment by,
+Create a virtual environment and install the dependencies with the given pipfile,

-    pipenv shell

-Then replace the pipfile with given pipfile and install the dependencies,

     pipenv install